NGC 6240: X-ray observations

-Observations performed by Stefanie Komossa and collaborators with the Chandra X-Ray Observatory have detected strong hard X-ray emission from both of the nuclei.
-The intensity of this emission and the presence of emission from lowly ionized or neutral iron indicate that both of the nuclei are active galactic nuclei.
+Observations performed by Stefanie Komossa and collaborators with the Chandra X-Ray Observatory have detected strong hard X-ray emission from two of the nuclei.
+The intensity of this emission and the presence of emission from lowly ionized or neutral iron indicate that both of these nuclei are active galactic nuclei.

-Presumably, these are the black holes that were originally at the centers of the two merging galaxies.
-Over the course of millions of years, the two black holes are expected to come closer together and form a binary supermassive black hole.
+Presumably, these are the black holes that were originally at the centers of the merging galaxies.
+Over the course of millions of years, the black holes are expected to come closer together and form a binary supermassive black hole.

 Recent studies by Wolfram Kollatschny and collaborators using the MUSE instrument on board the VLT have revealed that there are in fact three, not two, supermassive black holes at the core of this remnant.
-Their masses are suggested to be 90, 710 and 360 million solar masses.
+Their masses are suggested to be 90 million, 710 million, and 360 million solar masses.
 Two of the three black holes are active.
 The additional SMBH implies that three original galaxies are merging instead of two.

+Supernovae

+Four supernovae have been observed in NGC 6240: